-In 2022, Business Unit Performance Materials started to design its own sustainability organization.
-The Business Unit nominated Sustainability Champions and agreed on a sustainability roadmap including local initiatives driven by the Sustainability Champions and in line with DKSH's groupwide sustainability objectives.
-The initiatives span areas such as sustainable portfolio, digitalization, and responsible suppliers.
+Championing Sustainability in Business Unit Performance Materials such as sustainable portfolio, digitalization, and responsible suppliers.
 In addition, the Business Unit held two management workshops, including discussions on environmental sustainability and issues touching on diversity, equity, and inclusion.
 In October 2022, Business Unit Performance Materials signed an agreement for EcoVadis to assess suppliers in terms of their sustainable procurement practices.